-If a USB cable is attached to a device (i.e. the HMT140), the sampling is interrupted.
+If a USB cable is attached to a device (for example, the HMT140), the sampling is interrupted.
 When the USB cable is removed, sampling resumes.
 The sample timestamps start when the cable is removed, and are not an integral number of sample rate seconds since the previous sample.
 This should not affect operation.
-If the USB cable is attached for a long time, greater than twice the transmit rate, configuration alarms occur for missing historical data.
+If the USB cable is attached for a long time, greater than twice the transmit rate, configuration alarms occur indicating a delay in the historical data.
 They will clear once the sampling resumes.